pymor/pymor/docs/source/technical_overview.rst

-implementor during `__init__` via a call to :meth:`~pymor.parameters.base.Parametric.build_parameter_type`, which can be used, to infer the |ParameterType| from the |ParameterTypes| of objects the given objects depends upon.
+implementor during `__init__` via a call to :meth:`~pymor.parameters.base.Parametric.build_parameter_type`, which can be used, to infer the |ParameterType| from the |ParameterTypes| of objects the given object depends upon.
 I.e. an |Operator| implementing the L2-product with some |Function| will inherit the |ParameterType| of the |Function|.

 Reading the :mod:`reference documentation <pymor.parameters.base>` on pyMOR's